Articles , Glossary

 UX Design Practices for Error Screens and Messages

 Any way to success is made of not only achievements but also failures and errors.
-With digital products, it works the same way: only in the perfect world do people and apps communicate with no mistakes, misunderstandings, technical faults, or unpredictable scenarios.
+With digital products, it works the same way: only in a perfect world do people and apps communicate without errors, misunderstandings, technical faults, or unpredictable scenarios.
 Well, none of us is there; we are in the real world.
-Here diverse errors present an integral part of any user experience, so there is no chance for designers and developers to avoid dealing with them.
-Let’s get well-prepared: today, we’ve gathered a post devoted to various errors in web and mobile user interfaces.
-Here we’ll talk about types and reasons for errors as well as design strategies and practices for reducing the negative effect they may bring up.
+Here, diverse errors present an integral part of any user experience, so there is no chance for designers and developers to avoid dealing with them.
+Let’s get well-prepared: today, we’ve gathered a post on common errors in web and mobile user interfaces.
+Here we’ll talk about types and reasons for errors as well as design strategies and practices for reducing the adverse effects they may bring up.

-Interface error is the state or condition when the app cannot do what the user wants.
+An interface error is a state or condition in which the app cannot do what the user wants.
 It usually happens in three typical cases:

 • the app fails to do what’s requested (literally, like there is no such technical possibility or function)